September 16, 2021

 Fermentation is all the rage in foodie circles.
 From kombucha to kimchi, yogurt to sauerkraut, it may seem like the next new food fad.
 Fermented…Read This Post

 What is Baklava?
 Baklava is a traditional dessert from the eastern Mediterranean basin, and is especially prevalent in Greece and Turkey, but also the Caucuses and the Middle East.
 There is no consensus about where or when it originated, but some date it back almost 3000 years!
 The ingredients can change slightly, but they always include phyllo (or filo) sheets, chopped nuts, some type of sweet syrup, and some type of oil (usually butter).

 You can make this delicious dessert yourself on one of our cooking vacations in Greece or in Turkey.
 During our Greek Gastronomy on Santorini cooking vacation you can even make your own phyllo pastry!
 It’s easy enough to make at home as well.
 I make it with the help of my kids, who love the sticky goodness of it.

 Prep time: 45 minutes

 Cook method: bake

-Layer 8 layers of phllyo in the pan, brushing each layer with butter before adding the next.
-(Keep the rest of the phyllo covered with a damp towel to keep it from drying out).
+5. Layer 8 layers of phyllo in the pan, brushing each layer with butter before adding the next.
+(You might need to cut the phyllo sheets to fit the size of the pan.)
+Keep the rest of the phyllo covered with a damp towel to keep it from drying out.

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.